wdi-sg/project-1/README.md

-# Project 1: Olde Town Beat Down
+# Project 1: Crops and Robbers

 ### Introduction

 **Bandits** are trying to steal your harvest.
 Luckily for you, milk isn't the only thing you deliver.
 Defend your crop and **deliver sweet justice**.

-1. Play as a farmer, Johnny Wickerbottom.
+1. Play as a farmer, Johnny Wicklebottom.
 2. Plant crops and earn gold to survive the winter.
 3. As the crops grow, enemies appear.
 More crops, more enemies.